Frequently Asked Questions – Program Details

 In one year, you will obtain a master’s in teaching from NYU Steinhardt, work to be recommended to become a certified teacher, and have gained a full year of experience within a classroom environment.
 You will take one class – or module – at a time, which lasts four to five weeks.
 The modules are designed to build upon one another and support what you’re doing in the classroom.
-Take a read of a recent blog post, Four Benefits of a Teacher Residency for more information.
+Take a read of our blog post, Four Benefits of a Teacher Residency, for more information.

 What is a residency program?

-Teacher residency programs combine a year of full-time experience in a classroom with rigorous graduate coursework.
+Teacher residency programs combine a year of full-time experience in a classroom with rigorous graduate course work.
 In this model, you’re embedded in a classroom working alongside an experienced teacher mentor during the entire length of the degree program.

 What makes this residency program different from other residency programs?